 A Raspberry Pi makes a capable, low-power media and ebook server.
 The Pi 5 handles a Plex library, a Calibre content server, and external storage without breaking a sweat; the Pi Zero 2 W can manage lighter loads if you’re optimizing for cost or power draw.
-This guide walks through the build I run at home (the HTPieC), covering OS setup, Plex, Calibre, mounting external drives, and automated backups.
+This guide walks through the build I run at home (the HTPieC: a home theater PC on a Raspberry Pi, hence the Pie), covering OS setup, Plex, Calibre, mounting external drives, and automated backups.

 Hardware overview#